MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Enables or disables the ability to use View in Explorer in Microsoft Edge (93) or above.

 > [!NOTE]
 > When the value is set the View In Explorer command will become visible in UX for all users using Edge browser version 93 or above however those users still need [ConfigureViewInFileExplorer](https://docs.microsoft.com/deployedge/microsoft-edge-policies#configureviewinfileexplorer) Edge policy enabled for the functionality to work.
+>
+> Minimum Module Version Required: 16.0.21610.12000

 The valid values are: